patrickswickard/targethiv/README.txt

-Files and work for Target HIV etc backup
+This directory holds code that was used to do a partial backup of the Target HIV website.